Right to exist: Historical use

+The concept of a right to exist for states or nations has roots in early modern political thought.
+In his 1795 work "Dissertation on First Principles of Government", Thomas Paine argued that representative government has a right to exist, while that hereditary government does not, grounding legitimacy in the consent and rights of the people rather than tradition or inheritance.

-Thomas Paine (1737–1809) used the phrase "right to exist" to refer to forms of government, arguing that representative government has a right to exist, but that hereditary government does not.
-In 1823, Sir Walter Scott argued for the "right to exist in the Greek people".
-(The Greeks were then revolting against Turkish rule.)
-According to Renan's "What is a Nation?"
-(1882), "So long as this moral consciousness [called a nation] gives proof of its strength by the sacrifices which demand the abdication of the individual to the advantage of the community, it is legitimate and has the right to exist.
-If doubts arise regarding its frontiers, consult the populations in the areas under dispute."
-Existence is not a historical right, but "a daily plebiscite, just as an individual's existence is a perpetual affirmation of life," Renan said.
-The phrase gained enormous usage in reference to the breakup of the Ottoman Empire in 1918.
-"If Turkey has a right to exist – and the Powers are very prompt to assert that she has – she possesses an equally good right to defend herself against all attempts to imperil her political existence," wrote Eliakim and Robert Littell in 1903.
-In many cases, a state's right to exist is not questioned, and is therefore not asserted.
+In 1823, during the Greek War of Independence against Ottoman rule, Sir Walter Scott invoked the idea of a "right to exist in the Greek people".

+The idea received influential philosophical treatment in Ernest Renan's 1882 essay "What Is a Nation?".
+Renan wrote that a nation has the right to exist "so long as this moral consciousness gives proof of its strength by the sacrifices which demand the abdication of the individual to the advantage of the community."
+He further described national existence as "a daily plebiscite, just as an individual's existence is a perpetual affirmation of life."

+The phrase saw increased use during the decline and breakup of the Ottoman Empire.
+In 1903, Eliakim and Robert Littell wrote in The Living Age: "If Turkey has a right to exist – and the Powers are very prompt to assert that she has – she possesses an equally good right to defend herself against all attempts to imperil her political existence."